skulblaka24/starfly-timemachine-afp/README.md

 In the example below, the Docker instance is running on server `central`.
 For `USERNAME` the account `Backup` along with a `PASSWORD` was created.
 Once connected, the account `Backup` is available in Time Machine settings:
 ![alt text](docs/overview.jpg "Getting Started")

+### Step 8 - Time Machine

+Simply add the mounted disk in timemachine.

 ## Advanced Usage